AnymouseProphet/BrowserFontCollection/README.md

 * `fangsong`
 &#160;&#160;&#160;&#160; The default font for Fang Song typefaces in Chinese.
 It has been described to be as an intermediary between Serif and Sans-serif.
-I am not qualified to have a valued opinion on the font for this.
+I am not qualified to have a valued opinion on the default font for this.

 The following generic CSS font families I do not like: